-Assistant manager Chris Doig took on the role in May 2014 and only officially retired from playing in the summer to concentrate on his coaching duties.
+Assistant manager Chris Doig took on the role in May 2014 and only officially retired from playing during the summer of 2015, to to concentrate on his coaching duties.

 Born in Scotland, Chris started his playing career at hometown club Queen of the South before he was quickly snapped up by Nottingham Forest at the age of 17.